HafizFasih/icp-book/icp-book/docs/part3-constitution/06-principles-of-policy.md

 - Serve as **constitutional guidance** for policymaking
 - Represent the **ideological commitments** of Pakistan

-### Article 30: Legal Status and Non-Justiciability
+### Article 30: Legal Status and Not Enforceable in Courts

 **"The validity of an action or law cannot be questioned in court on the ground that it violates the Principles of Policy."**